casper-ecosystem/cep18/docs/quickstart-guide.md

 ### Next Steps

-In the following sections, sample guide explains the querying of the contract package, token transfers and approvals.
+In the following sections, the sample guide explains the querying of the contract package, token transfers, and approvals.

 - [Exploring the CEP18 Contracts](./query.md)
 - [CEP-18 Token Transfers and Allowances](./transfer.md)